roysubs/new_linux/README.md

 Re-running bootstrap
 =========================
 🌀 Fully Idempotent:
     - Script detects and skips existing entries in `.bashrc`, `.inputrc`, etc
     - Will never break your shell or duplicate entries
     - If rerun, will:
         - Print summary of what it would do
         - Ask for confirmation before overwriting anything
         - Offer `diff` style output of any proposed changes

 ---

 Optional Add-ons
 =========================

 ✅ Media-Stack containers (qBittorrent / Sonarr / Radarr)
     - Manage as a single container stack
     - Uses `wireguard` VPN container (significantly lower footprint than OpenVPN)
     - Media folder paths standardized under `/mnt/media` via bind mount
     - Media config paths standardized under `~/.config/media-stack`
     - Generic Wireguard setup with work with any VPN vendor

-✅ Backup integration
+✅ Backup, Sync, and Sharing integration
-    - rsync + rclone hooks available (wip)
+    - rsync, rclone, and borgbackup scripts available (wip)
-    - Optional encryption with gocryptfs (wip)
-    - Syncs project files, dotfiles, media, etc

-✅ Sync + Sharing
     - Syncthing as local or container install
     - Filebrowser for web UI access to `media-stack`

 ✅ Monitoring Container Stack
     - `monitoring-stack` : grafana + prometheus instannt setup
     - CPU, mem, network, and container states

 ---